chronopsychiatry/AMBIENT-BD-nocturn/README.md

 To report a bug or request a new feature, [open a new issue](https://github.com/chronopsychiatry/AMBIENT-BD-nocturn/issues).

-To make suggestions, request new features or discuss how to use the app or package, [start a new discussion](https://github.com/chronopsychiatry/AMBIENT-BD-nocturn/discussions).
+To make suggestions or discuss how to use the app or package, [start a new discussion](https://github.com/chronopsychiatry/AMBIENT-BD-nocturn/discussions).

 ## Contact